1: Which shock rocker recently covered your 1975 song ‘Your Mamma Won’t Like Me’ for his ‘Breadcrumbs’ EP?

 “Oh, he’s a good friend of mine.
 I’ve know since I was 14 years old.
 It’s Alice Cooper.”

 “I got asked to be part of that.
 He wanted me to duet with him.
 Besides being very busy, his producer didn’t want to make it a proper duet.
 So I said: either we do a duet or we don’t do a duet!
 I wasn’t interested in just singing a couple of lines.
-But we might do another project together in the future because we’re good friends.
+But we might doing another project together in the future because we’re good friends.
 When we were starting out together, his band used to have a farmhouse just outside of Detroit and we used to go there to rehearse.”

 Didn’t you once shoot him in the face with an arrow?